-Recapitalization
+Rec capitalization

-Cash - AMCI trust account \$ 64,090
+\$ 64,090

-Public Warrants and Private Placement Warrants recorded on the Closing Date (4,624)
+(4,624)

-Cash - PIPE financing 155,000
+155,000

-Conversion of the AM SAFE 29,730

-Transaction costs allocated to equity (7,223)
+29,730

+(7,223)

 \$ 236,973

-Less: par value of shares held by PIPE investors and public stockholders (3)
+(3)

-Total additional paid-in capital from recapitalization \$ 236,970
+\$ 236,970

+Rec \$ \$ \$

 Note 4 - Net Loss Per Share

 Basic net loss per share is computed by dividing net loss by the weighted-average number of shares of common stock of the Company outstanding during the period.
 Diluted net loss per share is computed by giving effect to all potential shares of common stock of the Company, including outstanding stock options, warrants, and contingently redeemable preferred stock, to the extent dilutive.
 Earnings per share calculation for all periods prior to the Business Combination have been retrospectively restated to the equivalent number of shares reflecting the exchange ratio established in the Merger Agreement of 4.3747.